Updated May 22

 - 2. Do I have to appear in person for my arraignment?

 - 3. How should I plead during the arraignment?

 - 4. What do I do after an arraignment?

-After an arrest, you may be given a summons to appear in court on a later date for an arraignment.
-The first hearing is an advisement hearing, followed by the arraignment.
+After an arrest by police officers, you may be given a summons to appear in court on a later date for an arraignment.
+The first appearance is an advisement hearing, followed by the arraignment.
 Under Rule 10 of the Colorado Rules of Criminal Procedure, during the arraignment in open court, the defendant is informed of the offense for which they are charged, requiring them to enter a plea to the charge.

 Depending on the court, type of criminal offense, and other factors, the arraignment may be held within a few days or a few weeks after the arrest.
 Most misdemeanors in Colorado are handled by the County Courts.
 An arraignment for a felony complaint may be handled by the District Courts.

-Like many parts of the legal process, an arraignment may be confusing for people who have never been arrested before.
+Like many parts of the legal process, an arraignment may be confusing to first time defendants.
 This is why it is recommended to use the time between the arrest and arraignment to find an experienced Colorado criminal defense attorney who will represent you in your criminal case.